tscherbul/tscherbul.github.io/_pages/home.md

 permalink: /
 ---

-We are a theoretical research group at the [University of Nevada, Reno](https://www.unr.edu/physics) exploring quantum dynamics and control of molecules with external electromagnetic fields.
-At temperatures below 1 K, molecular collisions and chemical reactions become profoundly affected by quantum mechanical effects such as tunneling, near-threshold phenomena, and resonance scattering.
-A major goal of our research is to explore and control these fascinating phenomena with external electromagnetic fields using numerically exact quantum mechanical methods.
-We also explore the quantum decoherence of atoms and molecules interacting with external environments.
-These interactions destroy the delicate phase superpositions required for the operation of quantum computers and quantum sensors, so minimizing decoherence is essential for protecting atomic and molecular qubits, an important goal of emerging quantum technologies.
-Finally, we investigate the quantum many-body physics of molecular rotations.
-Molecules trapped in optical lattices, superfluid Helium nanodroplets, and some inert matrices can rotate freely, giving rise to exotic non-Abelian quantum impurity models (such as the angulon), which we explore using Diagrammatic Monte Carlo methods.
+We are a theoretical research group at the [University of Nevada, Reno] (https://www.unr.edu/physics) exploring quantum dynamics and control of molecules with external electromagnetic fields.
+We study molecular collisions and chemical reactions at the low-temperature frontier full of counterintuitive quantum phenomena.
+Quantum coherence is one such phenomenon, which not only lies at the heart of quantum mechanics (the celebrated Schrodinger cat) but also serves as an essential resource for emerging quantum technologies, including quantum information processing and quantum sensing.
+We seek to understand and control quantum coherence and decoherence in a variety of atomic and molecular systems, including photosynthetic light-harvesting complexes, Rydberg aggregates, and impurity atoms and molecules trapped in inert solid matrices and superfluid Helium nanodroplets.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >